 On April 3, 2008, the Company entered into several agreements with Deerfield Management Company, L.P., or Deerfield, a healthcare investment fund, and its affiliates, Deerfield Private Design Fund L.P. and Deerfield Private Design International, L.P. (collectively, the Deerfield Affiliates).
+Certain of the agreements were amended and restated on March 16, 2009.
 Under the agreements, Deerfield and its affiliates agreed to provide \$30 million in funding to the Company.
-The \$30 million in funding consists of \$20 million from a Funding and Royalty Agreement, or FARA, entered into with a newly incorporated subsidiary of Deerfield, or Deerfield Sub, and \$10 million from the sale of the Company's common stock under a securities purchase agreement.
-Under the FARA, the Deerfield Affiliates made \$3.3 million payments to the Company in April and August 2008 and will make four quarterly payments of approximately \$3.3 million thereafter.
-The Company will pay royalties on the current net sales of MUSE and if approved, future sales of avanafil, an investigational product candidate, to the Deerfield Sub.
+The \$30 million in funding consists of \$20 million from a Funding and Royalty Agreement, or FARA, entered into with a newly incorporated subsidiary of Deerfield, or the Deerfield Sub, and \$10 million from the sale of the Company's common stock under a securities purchase agreement.
+Under the FARA, the Deerfield Sub made \$3.3 million payments to the Company in April, September and December 2008 and February 2009 and will make two quarterly payments of approximately \$3.3 million, thereafter.
+The Company will pay royalties on the current net sales of MUSE and if approved, on future sales of avanafil, an investigational product candidate, to the Deerfield Sub.
 The term of the FARA is 10 years.
 The FARA includes covenants requiring the Company to use commercially reasonable efforts to preserve its intellectual property, manufacture, promote and sell MUSE, and develop avanafil.

-At the closing on April 15, 2008, under the securities purchase agreement, the Deerfield Affiliates purchased 1,626,017 shares of the Company's common stock for an aggregate purchase price of \$10 million and the Company paid to the Deerfield Affiliates a \$500,000 fee and reimbursed approximately \$200,000 in certain expenses incurred in this transaction, registered under the shelf Registration Statement (File Number 333-135793) filed with the SEC, on July 14, 2006.
-The number of shares was determined based on the volume weighted average price on the Nasdaq Global Market of the Company's common stock on the three days prior to the execution of the securities purchase agreement dated as of April 3, 2008.
-The agreements also provided the Company with an option to purchase, and the Deerfield Affiliates with an option to compel the Company to purchase, or put right, the Deerfield Sub holding the royalty rights.
-If the Company exercises its right to purchase the Deerfield Sub, the net price will be \$23 million if exercised within three years, or \$26 million if exercised after three years but before four years (the purchase prices are subject to other adjustments as defined in the agreement).
-After three years from the closing, the Deerfield Affiliates may exercise the right to compel the Company to purchase the Deerfield Sub at a price of \$17 million.
-This price could increase up to \$26 million, and the timing of the sale of the shares could be accelerated under certain conditions including a change-in-control, sale of MUSE or avanafil, sale of major assets and the sale of securities in a transaction or a series of related transactions by the Company that exceed 20% of VIVUS' outstanding common stock at the date the Option and Put Agreement was signed if at the time of the sale the Company's market capitalization is below \$300 million each, a Major Transaction.
-Under these conditions, the cost of the shares of Deerfield Sub would be \$23 million on or before the third anniversary and \$26 million from the third through tenth anniversary.
-The sale of the shares of Deerfield Sub could also accelerate if the Company's cash, cash equivalents and available for sale securities falls below \$15 million or the Company's market capitalization falls below \$50 million.
+The agreements also provide the Company with an option to purchase, and the Deerfield Affiliates with an option to compel the Company to purchase, or put right, the Deerfield Sub holding the royalty rights.
+If the Company exercises its right to purchase the Deerfield Sub, the net price will be \$23 million if exercised before April 3, 2011, or \$26 million if exercised after April 3, 2011 but before April 3, 2012 (the purchase prices are subject to other adjustments as defined in the agreement).
+After April 3, 2011, the Deerfield Affiliates may exercise the right to compel the Company to purchase the Deerfield Sub at a price of \$17 million.
+This price could increase up to \$26 million, and the timing of the sale of the shares could be accelerated under certain conditions including a change-in-control, sale of MUSE or avanafil, sale of major assets and the sale of securities in a transaction or a series of related transactions by the Company that exceed 20% of the Company's outstanding common stock at the date the Option and Put Agreement was signed if at the time of the sale the Company's market capitalization is below \$300 million or each, a Major Transaction.
+Under these conditions, the cost of the shares of the Deerfield Sub would be \$23 million on or before April 3, 2011 and \$26 million from April 3, 2011 through April 3, 2018.
+The sale of the shares of the Deerfield Sub could also accelerate if the Company's cash, cash equivalents and available for sale securities falls below \$15 million or the Company's market capitalization falls below \$50 million.
 The purchase prices under the put right are subject to other adjustments as defined in the agreements.
 If either party exercises its option, any further royalty payments would be effectively terminated.
 In exchange for the option right, the Company paid \$2 million to the Deerfield Affiliates.
-The Company's intellectual property and all of the accounts receivable, inventory and equipment arising out of or relating to MUSE and avanafil are collateral for this transaction.
+The Company's intellectual property and all of the accounts receivable, inventory and machinery and equipment on the Company's condensed consolidated balance sheet relates t